surtarso/ASAPCabinetFE/README.md

 ### How it works
 - Scans recursively for `.vpx` files.
-- Creates **up to three** windows for playfield, backglass and DMD.
+- Creates **up to four** windows for playfield, backglass, topper and DMD.
 - Loads default or custom media for each table.
 - Launches tables with desired VPX executable.